Looking for something?

 Resource Type: Article

 What is gestalt language processing?
 There are 2 ways that children can learn language.
 These are analytic language processing (ALP) and gestalt language processing (GLP).
 Some children use a mix of both types of language learning.
-We call the chunks of language that children learn “gestalts”,...
+We still need more research about gestalt language processing....

 Resource Type: Article